 - I received a request to interview for the Residency Program and have questions.

-We have 87 categorical residents, 3 preliminary interns (2017-2018 is the last academic year we accepted preliminary interns), 16 Med-Peds residents, and Chief Medical residents at Georgetown, Virginia Hospital Center, and the Veterans Affairs Medical Center.
+We have 87 categorical residents, 17 preliminary interns from MGUH's anesthesiology and neurology categorical programs, 16 Med-Peds residents, and Chief Medical residents at Georgetown, Virginia Hospital Center, and the Veterans Affairs Medical Center.

 Georgetown residents have tremendous success in securing competitive fellowships and are highly desired among Fellowship Directors.
 While many Georgetown residents match at Georgetown Fellowships, others pursue careers at other highly competitive programs throughout the country.
 We continue to have a 100% match rate for fellowships over the past few years.

 At MedStar Georgetown University Hospital, where residents spend most of their residency time, our EMR is MedConnect for both inpatient and ambulatory programs.
 Georgetown's Comprehensive Cancer Center, the Lombardi Cancer Center, utilizes Aria.
 Medstar Georgetown's IT services have created our HIE (health information exchange) which facilitates communication and ease of information gathering not only at MGUH but throughout the entire Medstar system.

 This section would be our most extensive, so we'll try to keep it short.
 The superb faculty/house staff interactions, the diversity of clinical experiences, the outstanding quality of the residents, great location in Washington, DC, the opportunities for varied electives (national, international and local) and the responsiveness of the administration to resident concerns all stand out as highlights.
 Excellent ABIM pass rates, fellowship match results, and job placement are evidence of the commitment to top notch education, outstanding residents, and MedStar Georgetown's reputation for graduating superb residents from the program.